Ferlab-Ste-Justine/terraform-libvirt-etcd-server/README.md

 - **memory**: Amount of memory in MiB to assign to the vm.
 Defaults to 8192.
 - **volume_id**: Id of the image volume to attach to the vm.
 A recent version of ubuntu is recommended as this is what this module has been validated against.
 - **data_volume_id**: Id for an optional separate disk volume to attach to the vm on etcd's data path
-- **libvirt_network**: Parameters to connect to a libvirt network if you opt for that instead of macvtap interfaces.
-In has the following keys:
+- **libvirt_network**: Parameters to connect to libvirt networks.
+Note that etcd will only bind on and listen on the first interface (be it macvtap or libvirt network) on its list.
+It is an array of objects, each having the following keys:
+  - **network_id**: Id (ie, uuid) of the libvirt network to connect to (in which case **network_name** should be an empty string).
+  - **network_name**: Name of the libvirt network to connect to (in which case **network_id** should be an empty string).
   - **ip**: Ip of the vm.
   - **mac**: Mac address of the vm.
-If none is passed, a random one will be generated.
-  - **network_id**: Id (ie, uuid) of the libvirt network to connect to (in which case **network_name** should be an empty string).
-  - **network_name**: Name of the libvirt network to connect to (in which case **network_id** should be an empty string).
+  - **prefix_length**:  Length of the network prefix for the network the interface will be connected to.
+For a **192.168.1.0/24** for example, this would be **24**.
+  - **gateway**: Ip of the network's gateway.
+Usually the gateway the first assignable address of a libvirt's network.
-  - **dns_servers**: Dns servers to use if you wish to override the default dns server provided by the libvirt network.
+  - **dns_servers**: Dns servers to use.
+Usually the dns server is first assignable address of a libvirt's network.
-- **macvtap_interfaces**: List of macvtap interfaces to connect the vm to if you opt for macvtap interfaces instead of a libvirt network.
-Note that etcd will only bind on and listen on the mapvtap interface of the list.
+- **macvtap_interfaces**: List of macvtap interfaces to connect the vm to.
+Note that etcd will only bind on and listen on the first interface (be it macvtap or libvirt network) on its list.
 Each entry in the list is a map with the following keys:
   - **interface**: Host network interface that you plan to connect your macvtap interface with.
   - **prefix_length**: Length of the network prefix for the network the interface will be connected to.
 For a **192.168.1.0/24** for example, this would be **24**.
   - **ip**: Ip associated with the macvtap interface.